 I’ve shown how to create squeeze pages that look for a visitor’s email address and name, how you can use videos as animated backgrounds or as a sales video to drive people to an offer and how to create landing pages that pre-sell products or services to a visitor.

-While Landing Page Monkey isn’t perfect, it’s a fantastic tool for the price. $37 per year is nothing for the amount of pages you can create with this tool (but you can save 50% on fees anyway with the coupon code on the checkout page).
+While Landing Page Monkey isn’t perfect, it’s a fantastic tool for the price. $97 per year is nothing for the amount of pages you can create with this tool (but you can save 50% on fees anyway with the coupon code on the checkout page).

 You don’t have to worry about coding or have any website building knowledge to use this online tool.
 All it takes to build a landing page is some point-and-click with a little bit of copy & paste and typing in text.